 - Cultivation Culture

 The position inside of the hierarchy gives authority.
-Decisions are being taken impersonal.
-Information goes top down and bottom up and less horizontal.
+Decisions are being taken impersonally.
+Information goes top down and bottoms up and less horizontal.
 Managers will be told what they want to hear from their subordinates.
 Information hiding is part of this culture.
 Conflicts are not seen as being healthy and are usually suppressed.
 Large control cultures tend to be bureaucratic.

 What is now is valued higher than what might be.
 Predictability counts.

 Employees can spend their entire career in one function.
-People relationships within the same function are close but relationships between functions tend to be distant and formal.
-Key decisions are being taken by people at the top and if at all, only top management has an integrating effect.
+People relationships within the same function are close, but relations between functions tend to be distant and formal.
+People at the top are taking crucial decisions, and if at all, only top management has an integrating effect.
 Employee performance is measured.
-Rendered performance is being rewarded, failure to perform will be sanctioned.
+Rendered performance is being rewarded; failure to perform will be sanctioned.
 Individual growth is limited to functional expertise.

-Innovation rate is low but operational performance can be very good.
-Usually customers and partners are being ignored, they have to adopt themselves to the system.
+Innovation rate is low but operational performance can be outstanding.
+Usually, customers and partners are being ignored, they have to adapt themselves to the system.
 Ideas for change will quickly be rejected.
 There is not much room for having fun at work.

-The control culture is the most widespread organisation culture of the last century.
+The control culture is the most widespread organization culture of the last century.

-Relationships to customers are partner-oriented.
-Customers are part of the team and much energy is invested to understand the customers and supply to their real demands and needs.
+Relationships with customers are partner-oriented.
+Customers are part of the team, and much energy is invested in understanding the customers and supply to their real demands and needs.

-Ideas and concepts are important but it is people who are nurtured.
-Loyalty and trust are essential while politics, infighting and betrayal erode collaboration.
+Ideas and concepts are essential, but it is people who are nurtured.
+Loyalty and trust are essential while politics, infighting, and betrayal erode collaboration.

 Whatever works, is emphasized, particularly what the team decides will work.
 Pragmatism is part of daily life and initiative of individuals and teams is high.
 The collaboration culture sees the need for quick change and reacts accordingly.
 The culture is more tactical than strategic.

-Judgements and decision making are participative and collegial.
-Informations and people find their way easily to the place where needed.
+Judgments and decision making are participative and collegial.
+Information and people find their way quickly to the place where needed.
 Conflicts are seen to be constructive as they increase the performance of the team.

 Collaboration cultures can be found in interdisciplinary work environments where speed and complexity come together.

 While in the control culture operational systematics are put into focus, the competence culture is giving interest to conceptual systematics.
-Other than in the control culture, bad quality will not be tolerated in the competence culture.
+Other than in the control culture, lousy quality will not be tolerated in the competence culture.
 Members of competence cultures hate it to deliver poor quality.
-Usually members of competence cultures feel more connected to their profession than to their organization.
+Usually, members of competence cultures feel more connected to their profession than to their organization.

 The competence culture is a meritocracy.
 One has to prove and demonstrate competence.
 One won´t get away with lip service.
 Behaviour is disciplined and goal oriented.
-Things will be done right and good.
-The search for improvements is never ending and challenges are welcomed.
+Things will be done right and proper.
+The search for improvements is never-ending, and challenges are welcomed.

-The competence culture is future oriented.
-Strategic considerations are taken seriously and derived actions will be performed with consequence.
-Nevertheless, new chances will not be overlooked.
+The competence culture is future-oriented.
+Strategic considerations are taken seriously, and derived actions will be performed with consequence.
+Nevertheless, the new chance will not be overlooked.

 Leaders are never fully satisfied.
 They are goal minded and willing to take any decision necessary to achieve those goals.
-Employees are not bound to a function and move quickly to where their expertise is most suitable for the achievement of a goal.
-Usually conflicts are handled logical and with reasoning.
+Employees are not bound to a function and move quickly to where their expertise is most suitable for the achievement of a target.
+Usually, conflicts are handled logical and with reasoning.

 Among all four core cultures, the cultivation culture can handle change best.
-Change is being accepted as a part of human live and change will go hand in hand with learning and development.
-Experimenting is part of the daily live in order to serve recognition.
+Change is being accepted as a part of human life and change will go hand in hand with learning and development.
+Experimenting is part of daily life to serve recognition.

 Members of the culture are empowered towards autonomy with considerable personal freedom.
 Attitude is optimistic and positive with loyalty for the values of the organization.

 Leaders remove obstacles which would impede others to develop their full potential.
 They trust their employees, are catalysts and exercise control only at a minimum level.
 They understand themselves as expanders and not controllers of people.
 They infuse life into the organization.
 Eccentricity is allowed.
-Challenging the status-quo, the questioning of dogmas and traditions, is desired.
+Challenging the status-quo, the questioning of dogmas and traditions is desired.
 Often leaders are enthusiastic, positive and insightful.
-They are charismatic and inspiring and are able to put values into operation.
+They are charismatic and inspiring and can put values into operation.
 They are more defined by followership than by hierarchical power.
-Decisions will be taken quick but can be changed just as easily.
+Decisions will be taken quick but can be changed just as quickly.
 Conflicts will be managed actively as they are perceived to be valuable and possibly enlightening.
-Communication style is calm and polite, yelling and screaming is not okay.
-Instead the reasonable exploration of differences is.
+Communication style is calm and polite; yelling and screaming are not okay.
+Instead, the thoughtful exploration of differences is.